Thursday, February 24

 What are you thankful for that begins with the letter W?

-I'm grateful for watches!!
-I love to wear one on my left wrist!
-My children like to practice telling what time it is on my watch!
+I'm grateful for watches.
+I enjoy wearing one on my left wrist, and my children like to practice telling time by looking at it.

 Did you know that watches have been around for many years?
 The very first watch was made in about 1505 by a man named Peter Henlein.
-The name of the watch that Peter Henlein made is called the Pomander Watch!
-It is not a wristwatch.
-It has a spherical shape to it and it can sit on a table or I guess people may have carried it in their pockets so they would know what time it was.
-Watches have evolved over the years.
-We went from intricately made spherical shaped watches to smartwatches made by Apple.
-The world we live in is so amazing!!
-Don’t forget to give thanks for the many wonderful creations/inventions people have made over the years!
+The watch that Peter Henlein made is called the Pomander Watch.
+It is not a wristwatch; it has a spherical shape and can sit on a table.
+People may have carried it in their pockets so they would know what time it was.
+Watches have evolved over the years, from intricately made spherical-shaped designs to smartwatches made by companies like Apple.
+The world we live in is truly unique!

 Do you wear a watch?